lordgaruda/LScripts/README.md

 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
 ```

+## USB Restrict in Windows Server
+To revert changes, you can delete the GPO

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request.